alexdenker/ktc2023_postprocessing/README.md

 $$ f_\theta(\mathcal{R}(U)) \approx \sigma_\text{segmentation} $$

-to predict the segmentation of the conductivty $\sigma$ based on some initial reconstruction $\mathcal{R}(U)$.
-We directly represent this semgentation map on the $256 \times 256$ pixel grid.
+to predict the segmentation of the conductivity $\sigma$ based on some initial reconstruction $\mathcal{R}(U)$.
+We directly represent this segmentation map on the $256 \times 256$ pixel grid.
 Further, the initial reconstruction is also  interpolated to the $256 \times 256$ pixel grid.
 This has the practical advantage that we can implement the diffusion model as a convolutional neural network and are independent of the underlying mesh.

 ### Initial Reconstructions